GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 There are no physical impediments to an interracial marriage.

-Any factors that help or hinder the success of the marriage are taught and learned by individuals living in a community.
+Any factors that help or hinder the success of the marriage are

 BECOMING “ONE” WITH TWO DIFFERENT CULTURES (2)